Michael Cohen Reaches a Plea Deal With Prosecutors

 In late July, CNN obtained a recording that Cohen made of Trump discussing with him buying the rights to McDougal’s story about having an alleged affair with Trump years earlier, one way in which these kinds of scandals are kept quiet.

-Cohen was proud of his role as Trump’s fixer, telling Vanity Fair in 2017 that he “would take a bullet for the president.”
+Cohen was proud of his role as Trump’s fixer, once comparing himself to TV character Ray Donovan and telling Vanity Fair in 2017 that he “would take a bullet for the president.”
+In an interview with ABC News in July, he changed his tone, however.

+“My wife, my daughter and my son have my first loyalty and always will, he said.
+“I put family and country first.”

-Lately their relationship appears to have deteriorated, with Trump criticizing the recording on Twitter and his new attorney, Rudy Giuliani, saying that Cohen is not a credible witness and has “lied all his life.”
+Lately Cohen and Trump’s relationship appears to have deteriorated, with Trump criticizing the recording on Twitter and his new attorney, Rudy Giuliani, saying that Cohen is not a credible witness and has “lied all his life.”